-Permit Level Determination - Part 70
+Permit Level Determination - Part 70 Modification to an Existing Source

-Pursuant to 326 IAC 2-1.1-1(16), Potential to Emit is defined as "the maximum capacity of a stationary source or emission unit to emit any air pollutant under its physical and operational design.
+Pursuant to 326 IAC 2-1.1-1(12), Potential to Emit is defined as "the maximum capacity of a stationary source or emission unit to emit any air pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of a source to emit an air pollutant, including air pollution control equipment and restrictions on hours of operation or type or amount of material combusted, stored, or processed shall be treated as part of its design if the limitation is enforceable by the U. S. EPA, IDEM, or the appropriate local air pollution control agency."

-The following table is used to determine the appropriate permit level under 326 IAC 2-7-10.5.
-This table reflects the PTE before controls of the new emission units.
+The following table is used to determine the appropriate permit level under 326 IAC 2-7-10.5 and 326 IAC 2-7-11.
+This table reflects the PTE before controls.
 Control equipment is not considered federally enforceable until it has been required in a federally enforceable permit.
+If the control equipment has been determined to be integral, the table reflects the PTE after consideration of the integral control device.